 Section 1.
 General Powers.
 The Board of Directors shall have the general power to manage and control the affairs and property of the Martinsburg Marlins Inc and shall have full power, by majority vote, to adopt rules and regulations governing the action of the Board of Directors.
 The Board of Directors shall also manage the administrative and financial affairs of the team in accordance with these approved and published bylaws and the rules and regulations of the Mid-Atlantic Summer Swim League (MASSL) No other persons may collect funds, make contracts, incur expenses, or initiate any actions in the name of the team.

 Section 2.
 Number of Directors.
 The organization shall be managed by a Board of Directors consisting of 6 - 7 director(s).
-The Board of Directors is further categorized into Tier I which consists of the President, Vice President, Treasurer, and Secretary positions and Tier II which consists of 2-3 Member at Large positions.
+The Board of Directors is further categorized into Tier I which consists of the President, Vice President, Treasurer, and Secretary positions and Tier II which consists of 2-3 MembeaLarge positions.

 Member at Large.
 A Member at Large (MAL) will be a contributing, voting member of the board with flexible responsibilities based on the needs of the organization.
 This member is required to attend all board and general meetings.
 Duties may include but are not limited to chairing committees, participating on team projects, or temporarily fulfilling the role of an absent board member.

 Section 3.
 Election and Term of Office.
 The directors shall be elected at the annual meeting.
 In order to promote continuity and ensure a group of experienced directors on the board while new directors become acquainted; the board of directors will serve on staggered terms.
-Each Category I shall serve a term of 3 year(s), or until a successor has been elected and qualified and each Category II will serve a term of 2 year(s), or until a successor has been elected and qualified.
+Each TierI shall serve a minimum term of 2 year(s), or until a successor has been elected and qualified and each Tier II will serve a minimum term of 2 year(s), or until a successor has been elected and qualified.
+Elections for the offices of President and Secretary taking place during even years and the offices of Vice President and Treasurer occurring during odd years; thereby staggering election years for continuity.

 Section 4.
 Quorum.
 A majority of the directors shall constitute a quorum at a meeting.